atav928/prisma-access-sase/README.md

     * Even with full permission Loading any configuration continually reports success, but message always reads: "Config loaded from <config_id>.
 Migration of old configuration was not successful.
 Some features may not work as expected and/or parts of configuration may have been lost." leading to nothing actually being done.
   * No way to get Configuration Status or Last Good Config easily
   * issues with how IKE api calls are made.
 When done according to documenation it does not work; I copied a duplicate configuration that should not work, but actually works.
 Compared original to new code and difference is location of key,value pairs plus duplicate keys, which goes against a proper dictionary creation and could possibly cause issues.
 I think there should be an error returned if the profiles are not sent correctly, but I'm not getting them and the API endpoint is just selecting it's own.
+* Address get by ID issue... requires a folder param when looking at ID but not documented.

 ### Future Features